hhxsv5/laravel-s/README.md

                 // Note: Modify task_ipc_mode to 1 or 2 in config/laravels.php, see https://www.swoole.co.uk/docs/modules/swoole-server/configuration
                 $ret = Task::deliver(new TestTask('task data'));
                 var_dump($ret);
-                // The upper layer will capture the exception thrown in the callback and record it to the Swoole log.
-If the number of exceptions reaches 10, the process will exit and the Manager process will re-create the process.
-Therefore, developers are encouraged to try/catch to avoid creating the process too frequently.
+                // The upper layer will catch the exception thrown in the callback and record it in the Swoole log, and then this process will exit.
+The Manager process will re-create the process after 3 seconds, so developers need to try / catch to catch the exception by themselves to avoid frequent process creation.
                 // throw new \Exception('an exception');
             }
         }